khaors/geocompr/main.md

 #> [1] 0.758
 ```

-It appears that the GLM (aggregated AUROC was 0.788) is slightly better than the SVM in this specific case.
+It appears that the GLM (aggregated AUROC was 0.78) is slightly better than the SVM in this specific case.
 However, using more than 50 iterations in the random search would probably yield hyperparameters that result in models with a better AUROC [@schratz_performance_nodate].
 On the other hand, increasing the number of random search iterations would also increase the total number of models and thus runtime

-Finally, we can have a look at the estimated optimal hyperparameters for each fold at the performance estimation level.
+The estimated optimal hyperparameters for each fold at the performance estimation level can also be viewed.

-Let us have a look at the best hyperparameter combination of the first fold of the first iteration.
-Remember that this already corresponds to 5 \* 50 models.
+The following command shows the best hyperparameter combination of the first fold of the first iteration (recall this results from the first 5 \* 50 model runs):

 ```r